-Research Areas: Hazardous drinking & associated harms (violence, antisocial behaviour); Stigma & health; Health and social policy; Psychological aspects of obesity; Alcohol and gambling advertising & sponsorship; Addiction.
+Research Areas: Stigma & health; Health and social policy; Hazardous drinking & associated harms (violence, antisocial behaviour); Psychosocial aspects of Obesity; Alcohol and gambling advertising & sponsorship; Sport psychology.

 Courses designed, coordinated, and taught (undergraduate and postgraduate).